ITU-BDSA2024-GROUP15/Chirp/docs/report.md

   Chirp ->> Chirp: 1.14 Is User Authenticated
   Chirp -->>- Client: 1.15 RESPONSE: PageResult
 ````
 It should be noted that we check if the user author name exists in 1.1.
 This determines which GetCheeps methods should be called.
-This is our first “check” to see if a user/author is logged in, but this is also checked when the html is rendered in Public.cshtml.
+This is our first “check” to see if a user/author is logged in, but this is also checked using identity when the html is rendered in Public.cshtml.

 # Process
 ## Build, test, release, and deployment